 - you are 55 years or older.

-- you are an adult of any age with any of the following:
+- you are any age and on treatment for any of the following:

-- diabetes
+- diabetes, hypertension or heart disease

-- TB or HIV
+- chronic lung disease (asthma, COPD, chronic bronchitis)

-- kidney disease or hypertension
+- cancer

-- chronic lung disease (asthma, emphysema, chronic bronchitis)
+- TB

-- on cancer treatment.
+- HIV with poor adherence to ARVs.

 How long will it last?